UnGast/SkiaKit/README.md

 I use the following build arguments, you might have to adjust them for your platform.

+Note that Python 2 is required to build Skia.

 <br>

 GN build args on Ubuntu: